arfro/arfro.com/_drafts/2019-03-03-what-is-functional-programming.markdown

     - dont need to know category rheory to write funtinoal code, once youre good with functinoal category theory will start making more sense on its own
 - what's functional programming
-    - think of code like algebra, you wouldn't expect side effects from 1 + 1
+    - closer to maths but you dont need to maths guru. think of code like algebra, you wouldn't expect side effects from 1 + 1
     - don't mutate any state (like in algebra x = 1 and y = 5 you know x + y is always 6.
 If you mutate then its not deterministic
      - obviously not a rule but whats easy in OO (for loops instad of recursion) is a bit more difficult in fp and whats easy in fp (e.g. composing? deterministic values?) is not tht east in oo and will cause problems)
     - separate data from functions (like in category theory nodes and functors)
     - compose your functions
+    - itd not only scala, you can write in cpp as well (B. Milewski in Category Theory for programmers)
 - why is functional programmiong on hype now
+    - even java has some lambdas
+    - imperative programming is about side effects, side effect != pure functions
+    - possible to compose concurrency (everything is deterministic if pure)
-    - multicore processors
+    - multicore processors these days, tough to parralelie non deterministic code
     - parallism works well with immutability and associativity

 add pic: